anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw3.md

 The **core** requirements for your submission are:

-* complete Parts B, C, and E
+* complete Parts B and C
     * B: implementing `solveMaze`
     * C: printing the solution
-    * E: reflection
 * satisfy the code style expectations #1-#4 above
-* include a reflection in comments at the bottom of your `Main.kt` file
+* include your name and collaboration statement at the top of your `Main.kt` file

 The **advanced** requirements for your submission are:

 * satisfy the core requirements
-* complete all of Parts B-E
+* complete all of Parts B-D
     * D: getting command line arguments
 * satisfy all code style expectations listed above (#1-#9)
+* include a reflection in comments at the bottom of your `Main.kt` file
-* include your name and collaboration statement at the top of your `Main.kt` file
+* include an AI log in the comments at the bottom of your `Main.kt` file

 ## Assignment overview